-Dr. Allan Zeman, GBM, GBS, JP, aged 68, has been a Director of the Company since its inception and a non-executive Director of the Company since 16 September 2009 and is the Vice Chairman of the Company.
+Dr. Allan Zeman, GBM, GBS, JP, aged 69, was appointed as the non-executive Chairman of the Company on 7 February 2018.
+Dr. Zeman has been a Director of the Company since its inception and a non-executive Director of the Company since 16 September 2009 and was the Vice Chairman of the Company before the appointment as the non-executive Chairman of the Company.
 Effective from 29 March 2014, Dr. Zeman became an independent non-executive Director of the Company.
 He was also a non-executive director of Wynn Resorts, Limited, from October 2002 to December 2012.
 Dr. Zeman founded The Colby International Group in 1975 to source and export fashion apparel to North America.
 In late 2000, The Colby International Group merged with Li & Fung Limited.
 Dr. Zeman is the Chairman of Lan Kwai Fong Holdings Limited.
 He is also the owner of Paradise Properties Group, a property developer in Thailand.